MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsPauseComputeSystem.md

 `computeSystem`

-The handle to the compute system to pause
+The handle to the compute system to pause.

 `operation`

-The handle to the operation that tracks the pause operation
+The handle to the operation that tracks the pause operation.

 `options`

-Optional JSON document of [PauseOptions](./../SchemaReference.md#PauseOptions) specifying pause options
+Optional JSON document of [PauseOptions](./../SchemaReference.md#PauseOptions) specifying pause options.

 ## Return Values